cdapio/sample-spark-app/README.md

-## About
+# Introduction

+This repository has two similar examples that show how your existing Spark code can be configured and deployed seamlessly using CDAP.
+This capability is added mainly to ensure the previous investment in Spark either doesn't need to be thrown nor restructuring is needed to fit it into CDAP.

-This repository contains two example spark apps that can run on Apache Spark.
+This repository contains two pre-built example spark apps that can run on Apache Spark using CDAP.

   - word-count-java: contains word count example written in Java
   - sparkpi-scala: contains sparkpi example written in Scala

 Below are the steps to run these standard examples on CDAP.

+# Getting Started

 ## Updates to the `pom.xml`